 I need a computer stand but I don't want to buy one because I will be given a nice computer cabinet in a few months.
 Until then do you have any frugal ideas as to what I can use to sit my desktop computer on in the living room?

 Use cinder blocks to hoist up a plank of wood, or milk crates to hold them up.

 Last time I had this dilemma I used the box the computer came in.
 Leave the packing styrafoam in it for support and throw an old tablecloth or towel over it.
-Set it on the printer box if it is not high enough.

 A hollow type door will work nicely.
 Use cinder blocks for the legs or support or use 2 small filing cabinets - then you have drawer space also.